liberland/docs/blockchain/for-citizens/governance.md

 ## Court

 Feature in progress.
-Court is supposed to be able to take away citizens and staked merits when crime happens.
+Court is supposed to be able to take away citizenships and staked merits when sufficiently serious crime happens.
 Court can also be designated as a smart contract oracle in case contract enters dispute mode, but that is not part of governance.

 ## Sudo